joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## <a name='Thegoalofthisarticle'></a>The goal of this article
+## <a name='Goal'></a>Goal

-I'm a early adopter of .net core and what I loved on this framework is its opening :
+I'm an early adopter of .net core and what I loved on this framework is its opening :
 * I don't need Windows to execute C# & .net core.
 * I don't need Windows to build a .net core project.
 * And I don't need Visual Studio to develop on a .net core project !

-So the goal of this article is to build a .net project without Visual Studio and you can do the same process on a Linux or a Mac.
+So the goal of this article is to build a .net project without Visual Studio.
+You can do the same process on a Linux or a Mac.

-Today, if you want to create a Solution with .sln file and add projects with .csproj files, I cannot imagine someone doing this himself.
-Let's have a look on a .sln file :
+These days, if you want to create a Solution with .sln file and add projects with .csproj files, I cannot imagine someone doing this himself.
+Let's have a look at a .sln file :

 ```
 Microsoft Visual Studio Solution File, Format Version 12.00